-“Jaden, are you all right?”
-Jaden’s mother asked.
+“Jaden, are you all right?” her mother asked.

 Briz opened the door wide enough for Jaden to enter the house.
-It was clear he thought her moment of reckoning had arrived and it was time for her to face her jury.
+It was clear he thought her moment of reckoning had arrived.
+It was time for her to face her jury.

 Yep, guard, not guardian angel, Jaden thought.
-Briz’s eyes were no longer smiling at her as he motioned with his head, signaling Jaden to go inside.
+Briz’s eyes were no longer smiling at her; he motioned with his head, signaling Jaden to go inside.

 Jaden wished she’d just pass out and fall onto the floor.
 She wondered if she could fake it.
 Delay the inevitable for a bit longer.
 Probably no one would think it was odd—just another reaction to Datura’s poisons in her blood.

 She looked at her mother and Ava sitting on their cots.
 They didn’t appear to be as bruised and battered as the day they were attacked by Ivan and Tig.